decretist/Dissertation/Chapter0/chapter0.md

 and as such, exhibited a pattern of exponential growth in terms of both the number of people it touched and the transmission of its texts.
-An underappreciated aspect of such an exponential pattern of growth is that it suggests that the earliest stages of the movement extended, beneath the surface of visibility, for a significantly longer period of time than surviving evidence would otherwise suggest.
+An underappreciated aspect of such an exponential pattern of growth is that it strongly suggests that the earliest stages of the movement extended, beneath the surface of visibility, for a significantly longer period of time than surviving evidence would otherwise indicate.

 A statement like "Gratian was the author of the *Decretum*" is an unavoidable shorthand.
 The terms, "Gratian" and "the *Decretum*",